Sea of Tranquility (novel): Edwin (1912)

 In 1912, Edwin St. John St. Andrew, youngest grandson of an English earl, scandalizes his father at a dinner party by criticizing the British Raj, and is exiled to Canada as a remittance man.
 Passive in nature, Edwin drifts from Halifax west to Victoria, British Columbia.
-Beset by ennui toward Victoria's similarity to English high society, Edwin travels to Caiette, a fictional settlement (which also appeared in Mandel's previous novel The Glass Hotel) on the sparsely-inhabited Vancouver Island.
-Venturing into a forest, Edwin is overwhelmed by momentarily experiencing being within a vast, dark space, hearing a violin and other sounds he cannot recognize.
-A stranger named Roberts, claiming to be a priest, questions him about this experience, but flees when Edwin becomes suspicious.
+Beset by ennui because of Victoria's similarity to English high society, Edwin travels to Caiette, a fictional settlement (which also appeared in Mandel's previous novel The Glass Hotel) on the sparsely inhabited Vancouver Island.
+Venturing into a forest, Edwin suddenly finds himself within a vast, dark space, hearing a violin and other sounds he cannot recognize.
+The experience lasts only a few seconds.
+A stranger named Roberts, claiming to be a priest (but is in fact the same time traveler introduced later in the novel), questions him about this experience, but flees when Edwin becomes suspicious.

 Mirella (2020)

-In January 2020, years after Vincent Alkaitis's disappearance during the events of The Glass Hotel, her friend, Mirella Kessler, seeking her whereabouts, attends an audiovisual art performance by Vincent's brother, Paul Smith.
+In January 2020, years after Vincent Alkaitis's disappearance during the events of The Glass Hotel, her friend Mirella Kessler seeks her whereabouts and attends an audiovisual art performance by Vincent's brother, Paul Smith.
 Paul plays a childhood video filmed by Vincent in which, like Edwin, she is momentarily transported from a forest to a dark, train station-like space where a violin is heard.
 Mirella is devastated upon learning of Vincent's disappearance at sea.
 Then, as a man named Gaspery-Jacques Roberts (who accidentally betrays foreknowledge of the COVID-19 pandemic) questions her about the video, Mirella is disturbed to recognize him, seemingly not having aged, from a traumatic murder scene which she witnessed as a child in Ohio.